Amrit Hallan

 Website content for accountants and CPA firms

-As an SEO content writer for accounting firms, I make sure each page tells a complete story – who you are, what you solve, and why you’re the right choice.
-Search algorithms love this clarity.
-So do humans.
-That’s how your pages begin to rank higher, both in Google and in AI-driven results.
+As a content writer for CPA firms, I make sure every page tells a complete story – who you help, what you solve, and how working with you feels.
+Search engines reward this clarity.
+So do real people.

 Example: